briang123/athlete-calculations/README.md

 # Install Verdaccio globally so we can access it anywhere.
 This is our local NPM development server for when we want to test changes BEFORE we publish to NPM servers
 npm install -g verdaccio

-# If installing locally to run the code and make any changes, then
-# run these commands to setup the project and run tests
+# If installing locally to run the code and make any changes, then run this command to setup the project
-cd athlete-calculations/src && npm link &&
+cd athlete-calculations/src && npm run contrib-setup
-cd ../src && npm test &&
-cd ../test && npm link athlete-calculations && npm test && cd ../src
 ```

 ### Running Tests